Diabetes Foot Care Clinical Pathway

 • Uncertainty around patient referral process once a foot problem has been identified

-The clinician and survey feedback was used to develop the Diabetic Foot Care Clinical Pathway.
+The clinician and survey feedback were used to develop the Diabetic Foot Care Clinical Pathway.

 eLearning Module